Our juicy and delicious Smoked Chicken Breasts recipe is super simple! The best way to cook your chicken for salads, wraps, etc.!

 Instructions

-Optional Brine: here is the smoked chicken brine which can be done beforehand if you want (not required).
+Optional Brine: here is our smoked chicken brine recipe, which can be done beforehand if you want (not required).

-Prep Chicken: Pat chicken dry with clean paper towels.
-Drizzle chicken with olive oil (rub all over until fully coated).
+Prep Chicken: Pat 4 boneless, skinless chicken breasts dry with clean paper towels.
+Drizzle chicken with 1 tablespoon extra virgin olive oil (rub all over until fully coated).
 Season generously with the dry rub (note: you can just season with salt and pepper, if you don't want to use the dry rub).

 Smoke Chicken: Place chicken breasts directly on the grill grates of the smoker and close the lid.
-Let chicken cook for approximately 60-90 minutes or until chicken reaches 162 degrees F. at the thickest part (use an instant read thermometer).
-Remove chicken from smoker and let rest 5-10 minutes - the internal temp will continue to rise to 165 degrees F. as it rests.
+Let chicken cook for approximately 60-90 minutes or until chicken reaches 162℉ at the thickest part (use a meat thermometer).
+Remove chicken from smoker and let rest 5-10 minutes - the internal temp will continue to rise to 165℉ as it rests.

-Optional Searing: turn on a gas grill to a high heat when the chicken almost reaches an internal temperature of 160 degrees F. Then remove the chicken from the smoker and sear it for 1-2 minutes per side on the hot grill.
+Optional Searing: Turn on a gas grill to a high heat when the chicken almost reaches an internal temperature of 160℉.
+Then remove the chicken from the smoker and sear it for 1-2 minutes per side on the hot grill.

 Rest: Let the chicken rest 5-10 minutes before cutting.
-The internal temp of the chicken will continue to rise to 165 degrees F. as you sear and let it rest.
+The internal temp of the chicken will continue to rise to 165℉ as you sear and let it rest.

 Serve: Enjoy any way you want or store in the fridge as meal prep for the week!